arafatm/Notes/blinkist/psychology.charisma-myth-by-olivia-fox-cabane.md

 complete and accurate image of reality; instead, we perceive only the small amount of information that's most relevant and important to us.

-## Actionable advice from the book:

-**Visualization** involves imagining yourself physically performing an activity, successfully.
-This exercise can be done at home, at work or even in public, and it requires you to create a vivid mental image of a triumphant experience in order to experience your feelings at that time; e.g., a ski team could visualize themselves careening through the entire course, feeling their muscles tensing, and experiencing each bump and turn.

-**Rewriting reality**.
-When experiencing anxiety, try using the “rewriting reality” technique.
-For example, if you have an important presentation tomorrow and you’re anxious about the outcome, take a moment to imagine and list a few alternative outcomes, ranging from the presentation going smoothly to it failing completely.
-Describe your way of speaking, what the audience looked like, their reaction to you, and so on.
-As the list grows, your anxiety should subside.